-(2) While RAS mutations are very common in some cancers, e. g., 90% of the pancreatic cancers have RAS mutations, RAS mutations are very rare in breast cancer, which affects 1 in 8 women in the US.
-In collaboration with bioinformaticians and physician scientists, we have evidecne that increasing activities from wild type Ras plays a critical role in promoting the progression of breast cancer and resistance to therapy.
-This is a critical research direction for the lab that can have immediate impact on the patients to save many lives.
+(2) While RAS mutations are very common in some cancers, e. g., 90 percent of the pancreatic cancers have RAS mutations, RAS mutations are very rare in breast cancer, which affects one in eight women in the United States.
+In collaboration with bioinformaticians and physician scientists, we have evidence that increasing activities from wild type Ras plays a critical role in promoting the progression of breast cancer and resistance to therapy.
+This is a critical research direction for the lab that can have an immediate impact on the patients to save many lives.